 Unlike some whom you’ve visited before, I will not attempt to disguise you by dressing you in inappropriate clothes or putting you through surgical procedures.
 I will, however, ensure that you look like the best version of you by working with you to take care of me.

 We will work out on a regular basis.
 I will sometimes go easy on you, but for the most part we’ll use every ounce of strength and endurance that is in us.
-You will want to say ouch, you might want to scream “Mercy” but you will have to suck it up and deal because I have the power to kick your ass if you don’t.
+You will want to say ouch, you might want to scream “Mercy” but you will have to suck it up and deal because I reserve the right to kick your ass if you don’t.

 You will not put any restrictions on what I do or don’t do by constantly reminding me of who you are.
-I will date a 25 year old, jump out of a plane, move to a new city, have a baby or not, grow my hair long, and skip down the street if it’s what I want to do.
+I will date whom I want regardless of age, jump out of a plane, move to a new city, have a baby or not, grow my hair long, and skip down the street if it’s what I want to do.

 You will help me to maintain a sense of adventure, my free spirit, and curiosity about the world.
 Together we will discover things, place and people.
 And we will not forget that there is much yet to learn about the world, including and especially about us.Yours in hesitation,